shantanu49001/L-T/README.md

 We can visualize the solution obtained from the ACO algorithm using various plotting libraries in Python.
 Below is an example GIF showing the convergence of the ACO algorithm and the final routes obtained for the vehicles.

 ![ACO Algorithm Convergence](https://github.com/shantanu49001/L-T/blob/main/c101-example.gif)

+This is the result of sample dataset c101 of the Vehicle routing problem with Time Windows

 [Hindawi](https://www.hindawi.com/journals/ddns/2018/1295485/) - For detailed explanation of algorithm refer here! :))